cartant/ts-action/README.md

 The `reducer` method creates a reducer function out of the combined, action-specific reducers specified in the array.
 The array should be populated with the results of calls to the `on` method.

-The `on` method creates a reducer for a specific, narrowed action and returns an object - containing the created reducer and the types of one or more actions creators.
+The `on` method creates a reducer for a specific, narrowed action and returns an object - containing the created reducer and the types of one or more action creators.

 ```ts
 import { action, on, payload, reducer } from "ts-action";